The DEP subop is used to specify dependent variables to SST commands.

 default interval which is calculated based on the limits.

-should be a number between 0 and 1.
+Size should be a number between 0 and 1.

-should be a number between 0 and 1.
+Offset should be a number between 0 and 1.

 The plot must also be scaled to fit on the screen using the

-and w
+h and w option.

-is specified, SST removes missing data before
+compress is specified, SST removes missing data before

-is specified, missing data causes
+plotting.
+If nocompress is specified, missing data causes

 connected lines to be broken.
 Observations masked by the local sample

-) is always removed before
+vector (RANGE, IF and OBS) is always removed before

 plotting.
-The default is compress
+The default is compress.

-).
+mark).
 If the connect option

 is not specified this option is ignored.

-is used.
+nomat is used.
 For example,

 POINT_STYLE ^*\# gives a triangle, a star, and a box to denote the points